SarahDal/ArduinoCC/README.md

 A4 (SDA) - SDA
 Gnd - Gnd
 VCC - 2-5V

-I've a new line of code that allows the arduino to go to sleep when the car park is closed, so we need to connect the RTC interrupt to the arduino.

 2 - INT

 Let’s connect up the Sparkmatch Shifting microSD cardbreakout: